lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 # Upcoming releases

-The following features will be released by September 20, 2024:
+Upcoming features to be released by September 20, 2024:

 * Create and manage linked memberships

-    Added support for creating and managing linked memberships that facilitates combining purchases across linked customer accounts to achieve better volume discounts.
+    Adding support for creating and managing linked memberships, allowing marketplace to combine purchases across linked customer accounts to achieve better volume discounts.

     See [Manage linked memberships](../customer_account/linked_membership.md) for more information.